hydrocoast/visclaw_julia/README.md

 # VisClaw for Julian
 This repository aims to become one of the Clawpack visualization tools (see http://www.clawpack.org).
-This allows us to make animations using the Julia language.
+This allows us to make figures and animations using the Julia language.
 Any bug report would be appreciated.

 # Requirements
-## Julia Packages
+## Julia packages
 - [Julia](https://github.com/JuliaLang/julia) v1.0.0 or later
 - [Plots.jl](https://github.com/JuliaPlots/Plots.jl)
 - [GR.jl](https://github.com/jheinen/GR.jl)